mitodl/hugo-course-publisher/site/content/courses/18-06-linear-algebra-spring-2010/_index.md

 course_image_caption_text: >-
   <p class="instruction">These windows in Philadelphia represent a beautiful
   block matrix.
 (Courtesy Gail Corbett.
 Used with permission.)</p>
-course_description: >-
-  <p>This is a basic subject on matrix theory and linear algebra.
-Emphasis is
-  given to topics that will be useful in other disciplines, including systems of equations, vector spaces, determinants, eigenvalues, similarity, and positive definite matrices.</p>
 course_info:
   instructors:
     - Prof. Gilbert Strang